KEO: Knowledge Extraction on OMIn via Knowledge Graphs and RAG for Safety-Critical Aviation Maintenance: Related Work

 \subsection{Knowledge Graphs for RAG}

-KGs represent structured knowledge as collections of entities and relations, offering a flexible framework to model complex dependencies~\cite{Hogan2021KG, jiang2023evolutionknowledgegraphssurvey}.
-In the context of LLMs, KGs serve as critical external knowledge sources to mitigate inherent limitations such as knowledge cutoff, factual inconsistencies, and hallucinations~\cite{hu2024rag}.
-By providing structured, verified knowledge, KGs can enhance factual accuracy, reduce hallucinations, and improve reasoning, while also offering explainability and domain-specific grounding without retraining~\cite{wagner-etal-2025-mitigating}.
+KGs represent knowledge as entities and relations and provide a flexible way to model complex dependencies~\cite{Hogan2021KG, jiang2023evolutionknowledgegraphssurvey}.
+For LLMs, they act as external knowledge sources that mitigate knowledge cutoff, factual inconsistency, and hallucination~\cite{hu2024rag}, while improving explainability and domain grounding without retraining~\cite{wagner-etal-2025-mitigating}.

 Recent work has explored integrating KGs into RAG to enhance factuality and reasoning.
 This includes leveraging relational structures~\cite{Procko-AIxSET2024, Gao-arXiv2023, Fan-KDD2024}, supporting KG construction and completion through triple extraction~\cite{Melnyk-EMNLPFindings2022, Trajanoska-arXiv2023}, link prediction~\cite{Yao-ICASSP2025}, and causal discovery~\cite{Zhang-arXiv2024, Ban-arXiv2023}.
 KG-enhanced RAG methods have investigated subgraph or relational-path prompting~\cite{Baek-NLRSE2023, He-NIPS2024, Sen-NLRSE2023}, grounding outputs~\cite{Ranade-SNAM2023, Kang-arXiv2023}, and retrieval via graph traversal~\cite{Wang-AAAI2024}.
 These approaches have been applied in domains such as healthcare~\cite{Zhao-WWW2025}, customer service~\cite{Xu-SIGIR2024}, and risk analysis~\cite{Bahr-JIII2025}, where reasoning over structured knowledge is critical.